Vrilya/wow-addon-updater/README.md

 ## Getting Started

-1. **First Launch**: On first launch, you'll need to set your WoW addons directory in the Settings
+1. **First Launch**: On first launch, you'll need to set your game version and WoW addons directory in the Settings
 2. **Select Game Version**: Use the dropdown menu at the top to select the correct game version
 3. **Set Addon Path**: Click the ⚙️ (Settings) button and browse to your WoW addons folder
    - For example `C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns`